cdricn/ymzkr-web-PUBLIC/README.md

 # YMZK Repository
 This is the public repository for the YMZKR website.
-Uses React + TypeScript and Next.js, and connected to a Serverless Neon Postgre database.
+Uses React + TypeScript and Next.js, and connected to a Serverless Neon Postgre database to dynamically display author works.
-This repo is for demonstration purposes only, and some of the database functions were obscured for security reasons. </br></br>
+This repo is for demonstration purposes only, and some of the database/authentication code were obscured for security reasons. </br></br>
 Visit the website here: https://ymzk.vercel.app/

 ## How to Build